-Initially, Marjorie’s family were reluctant to accept the motor neurone diagnosis, but a second opinion confirmed her condition.
+Initially, her family were reluctant to accept the motor neurone diagnosis, but a second opinion confirmed her condition.
 Her health soon deteriorated.

-Majorie developed respiratory difficulties and she required 24/7 ventilatory support via a tracheostomy.
-Marjorie was supported in ITU for many months as there was no suitable care provider able to care for her needs in the local area.
+Rachel* developed respiratory difficulties and she required 24/7 ventilatory support via a tracheostomy.
+Rachel* was supported in ITU for many months as there was no suitable care provider able to care for her needs in the local area.

-The NHS commissioning team approached VSH to support Marjorie using our innnovative INREACH service, where one-to-one trained nurse-led HCA support could be provided within a residential home setting.
-This facilitated a discharge plan for Marjorie and her family after such an extended period of time in ITU.
+The NHS commissioning team approached VSH to support Rachel* using our innovative INREACH service, where one-to-one trained nurse-led HCA support could be provided within a residential home setting.
+This facilitated a discharge plan for Rachel*and her family after such an extended period of time in ITU.

 How did we help?

-Due to the support from our trained staff, Marjorie was able to finally leave the hospital to a safe community setting with the neccessary support in place for her complex needs.
+Due to the support from our trained staff, Rachel* was able to finally leave the hospital to a safe community setting with the necessary support in place for her complex needs.
 She was able to become part of her community again.

 She had many visitors to the nursing home, including her best friend Edith.
 Her Jehovah Witness faith was important to her and the elder from her church would regularly visit.

-We supported Marjorie in the nursing home for almost eight months until she passed away due to her deteriorating neurological condition.
+We supported Rachel* in the nursing home for almost eight months until she passed away due to her deteriorating neurological condition.